tremor-rs/tremor-www-docs/docs/overview.md

 When data is ingested into a Tremor pipeline it can be any **supported** format.

 Tremor pipeline operators however, often assume _some_ structure.
-For heirarchic or nested formats such as JSON and MsgPack, Tremor uses the `serde` serialisation and deserialisation capabilities.
+For hierarchic or nested formats such as JSON and MsgPack, Tremor uses the `serde` serialisation and deserialisation capabilities.

 Therefore, the _in-memory_ format for _JSON-like_ data in Tremor is effectively a `simd_json::Value`.
 This has the advantage of allowing Tremor-script to work against YAML, JSON or MsgPack data with no changes or considerations in the Tremor-script based on the origin data format.